sjs205/upload_readings/README.md

 upload_readings
 ===============

-C program and helper scripts to upload sensor readings to the Sensors platform MySQL server.
+C program to upload sensor readings to the Sensors platform MySQL server.